 Note that to simply browse through ALL the contents of a specific dated issue, you can simply click on the date-link of the issue in the mid-screen list.
 Or, if you are trying to track s a specific article, you could use the Search Within Publication search box to the upper left (as above).
 One or two unusual words out of the citation you were given will often work fine.
-You may also do and Advanced Search (look for the link in the orange bar in the top frame).
-An Advanced Search allows you to combine a specific publication with certain field search for author or title words and/or dates.
+You may also use the Advanced Search, which allows you to combine a specific publication with certain field search for author or title words and/or dates.

 In ABI/INFORM, the landing page will look a bit different.
 See below:

-Here, too, you can either expand and browse issues by date OR do a search within this publication query by entering it in the search box.
+Here, too, you can either expand and browse issues by date OR run a search within this publication query in the search box.